 Private Tour Rate: $115 per party plus individual admission for single museum tours, $170 plus admission for a combination tour of Jamestown Settlement and the American Revolution Museum at Yorktown.
 Premium themes can be added for $60 per museum.
 A private tour is limited to 14 people per party; advance reservations are required and subject to availability.
 Call (888) 868-7593 to make your reservation Monday through Friday, 9 a.m. to 5 p.m.

 For private tours reserved less than three days prior to the tour date, a single museum tour is $150 plus admission and combination tour is $220 plus admission.
 Premium themes are $90 per museum.
 For cancellations within three days, 50% of private tour cost is non-refundable.
 Tours can be rescheduled but are subject to availability, and change fees may apply.

 (757) 253-4939 • (888) 868-7593 • fax (757) 253-4997 email@example.com

 Allow extra time at Jamestown Settlement to view the introductory film, 1607: A Nation Takes Root, shop in museum stores and dine in the Jamestown Settlement Café.
-Allow extra time at Yorktown Victory Center to view the museum’s film, A Time of Revolution, and shop in the museum store.
+Allow extra time at the American Revolution Museum at Yorktown to view the introductory film, Liberty Fever, and shop in the museum store.